-Rhavin got the sense that this tavern wasn’t an upscale one judging by the brawl, and owner-entertainers, but the structure itself still held incredible beauty.
+Rhavin got the sense that this tavern wasn’t an upscale one judging by the brawl, and the owner-entertainers, but the structure itself still held incredible beauty.
 The marbled walls held carvings depicting what Rhavin could only assume was the heroes of yore.
 The kinds of craftsmanship he would expect to adorn a palace was on the walls of nearly every building he looked at in Tiva.
-Rhavin wouldn’t be surprised if it was the most beautiful city in the world.
+Rhavin wouldn’t be surprised if it actually was the most beautiful city in the world.

 The stories tapered off as the dusk turned to night and Rhavin felt he had a good feel for the dwarves.
-They were curt, brash, but honest.
+They were curt and brash, but honest.
 Rhavin thought now would be as good a time as any to see if they had rooms available, they did have a stable for Loyal after all.

 “Do you have any rooms available, Haldon?”
 Rhavin asked.
 The dwarf fingered his beard and pointed to the wooden stairs at the back of the common room.